Chorea, Athetosis, and Hemiballismus

 Pregnant women with chorea may be treated with barbiturates during the pregnancy.
 However, after delivery, chorea lessens and eventually disappears on its own.

 If people have chorea and athetosis, treatments that help relieve the chorea tend to also help relieve athetosis.

 Drugs that block dopamine’s action may help control the abnormal movements.
-These drugs include antipsychotic drugs (see Table: Antipsychotic drugs), such as fluphenazine, haloperidol, and risperidone.
+These drugs include antipsychotic drugs, such as fluphenazine, haloperidol, and risperidone.
 Drugs that reduce the amount of dopamine released, such as reserpine and tetrabenazine, may also help.
 However, improvement may be limited.